tdsmith/aRrgh/README.md

     > if(NULL) print("Nope");
     Error in if (NULL) print("Nope") : argument is of length zero

+If you need to test the truth value of some `x` that may sometimes be `NA` or have zero length, you can test the charming and concise expression `identical(TRUE, as.logical(x))`.

 # Atomic vectors
 Jesus Christ, here we go.